 End-user licensing of adopted standards, code sets and vocabularies is burdensome.
 In order to drive innovation and make standards-based capabilities available to the widest set of actors, the Task Force recommends that converged standards (and their included component code sets, etc.) named in certification programs be available to implementers without licensing costs for developers implementing the named standards.
-Ideally, such converged standards would be available via one of the business models that support full and open access to standards (e.g., NLM national licensing for code sets or standards development business models, such as those deployed for HL7 FHIR or Internet standards, that support member prioritization for the advancement of standards while making the resulting standards and implementation guidance available through broad usage licensing); alternatively, fair, reasonable and non-discriminatory licensing may be imposed for production use or marketing claims of conformance.
+Ideally, such converged standards would be available via one of the business models that support full and open access to standards (e.g., NLM national licensing for code sets or standards development business models, such as those deployed for HL7 FHIR or Internet standards, that support member prioritization for the advancement of standards while making the resulting standards and implementation guidance available through broad usage licensing).
+The Task Force recognizes the need for financial support for the development and curation of standards.

-Recommendation 7: Develop Patient-centered Workflows and Standards system.
-Accordingly, "Patient at the Center" must be a system-design philosophy and built in from the ground up.
-The patient and caregivers must be at the center of administrative workflows, and standards must be developed that engage the patient as a key actor.
-The Task Force believes such "administrative" information is part of the Designated Record Set (DRS) (as it is patient-specific information used for decision making).
-If there is uncertainty on the inclusion of administrative workflows in the DRS, the Task Force recommends ONC work with OCR to clarify the status of administrative workflows under the access provisions of HIPAA and ensure that patients have digital access to such data.
+Recommendation 7: Develop Patient-centered Workflows and Standards

+The Task Force discussed the critical importance of transparency to the patient of key administrative workflows.
+These workflows define access to and reimbursement for care, and delays in these workflows are a key source of care delays and sub-optimal outcomes within the health care system.
+Accordingly, "patient-centered design and focus" must be a system-design philosophy and built in from the ground up.
+Engagement in the workflow should be available to patients at their discretion, and not a requirement of the process.
+The Task Force believes that administrative workflow information is part of the Designated Record Set (DRS) (as it is patient-specific information used for decision making).
+If there is uncertainty on the inclusion of administrative workflows under the access provisions of HIPAA and ensure that patients have visibility into bi-directional workflows and exchanges of such data.